KasperKen/MC-ServerTool/README.md

 Thanks to Fredrich Paulin, and Tanner Gibson for their work on the orrigional project

-This script simplifies setting a Minecraft server by automating the following tasks
+This script simplifies setting up a Minecraft server by automating the following tasks

 1. Downloads either Minecrafts Vannillia server software or alternative Spigot server
 2. Downloads and initializes java installation if appropriate